Human Resources sample for Power BI: Take a tour

 - In the combo chart New Hire Count and Active Employee Count by Region and Ethnicity, notice we’re hiring fewer people in the East region.

 - The New Hires YoY Var by Age Group waterfall chart shows we’re hiring mainly younger people.
-This may be due to the mainly part-time nature of the jobs.
+This trend may be due to the mostly part-time nature of the jobs.

-- The New Hire Count by Gender pie chart shows a pretty even split.
+- The New Hire Count by Gender pie chart shows a roughly even split.

-Select the name of the dashboard from the top navbar to return to the dashboard.
+Select Human Resource Sample from the top navigation bar to return to the dashboard.

-Let’s explore data for current active employees and employees who no longer work for the company.
+Let’s explore data for currently active employees and employees who no longer work for the company.